 Aaron Reich is a Visiting Scholar at the Center for Chinese Studies in Taiwan, specializing in Chinese religions and religious art.
 He has just completed his doctoral dissertation, which focuses on the visual culture of Daoist ritual during the Ming period (1368–1644).
 It entails a close study of an unusual handscroll painting from the seventeenth century that records and illustrates the canonization of a local god.
 His analysis provides new insights into how local communities established ties with the Zhengyi Daoist institution in the late imperial period.
 In addition to his specialization in Chinese and Asian religions, Aaron’s teaching and research interests include a range of broader topics, such as religion and visual culture; ritual and semiotics; and relationships between religion, aesthetics, and self-expression.

-Aaron holds MA degrees in Art History, Chinese, and Asian Religions, and his current and past projects explore the transdisciplinary overlaps between these three fields.
+Prior to completing his PhD in Chinese Literature and Culture, Aaron earned MA degrees in Art History, Chinese, and Asian Religions.
+His current and past projects explore the transdisciplinary overlaps between these three fields.
 Since 2007, he has worked as a research and technical assistant for the Daoist Iconography Project, an international research database for the study of representations of the Daoist pantheon and the function of these images in ritual contexts.
-In Fall 2018, Aaron will begin as Assistant Professor of Religious Studies at Saint Joseph’s University, where he will teach courses in Comparative Religion and Chinese Religions.
+In Fall 2018, Aaron will begin as Assistant Professor of Religious Studies at Saint Joseph’s University, where he will teach courses in Chinese Religions and Comparative Religion.